Skip to Content

 View of Mt Sunday in Ashburton Lakes

-For food in Ashburton, try out Cleavers Corner Gastro Pub or Ashburton Armadillos.
+For food in Ashburton, try out Cleavers Corner Gastro Pub for some fantastic pub food, or Noble 600 for some hearty meals, including burgers, seafood, and more!

-If you have plenty of time then consider driving out the Ashburton lakes and visiting Mt Sunday aka Edoras from Lord of the Rings.
-It’s a 2-hour drive into the mountains but the 1.5 kilometers (each way) walk from the parking lot is stunning.
-You can also visit the film location on a tour from Christchurch!
-LOTR fans will love this!
+If you have plenty of time to spend, then consider driving out to the Ashburton lakes and visiting Mt Sunday also known as Edoras from Lord of the Rings.
+It’s a 2-hour drive into the mountains, but the 1.5-kilometer (0.9-mi) one-way walk from the parking lot is stunning.

 3. Timaru